Taro Kono, Could You Please Speak to the FSA and TSE?

 Obviously, engagement can only be effective if investors can first analyze companies and compare them to many others, and then have dialogue with each company.
 Otherwise, most engagement time will just be spent in confirming (verbally only) what the company “says” its practices are, making it very inefficient.
 In today’s AI and computer-driven world, this analysis is not all done by the human eye, in the first stage.
 Computers do the initial work, that of collecting and normalizing the data — and if possible, comparing it.
 Therefore, analyzing data first requires that it be easily (a) collectible and (b) separable into different governance practices and topics.

 When I proposed the CGC in 2013-2014, enhancing the quality and quantity of data that reveals “what is going on inside the black box of each company’s board”, and making comparable, was one of my major goals.
-In fact, this concept was clearly set forth in the very first line of my presentation to the LDP Subcommittee in Feb, 2014.
+In fact, this concept was clearly set forth in the very first line of my presentation to the LDP Subcommittee in Feb, 2014 (here, the first two pages have been translated into English.)
 To achieve that goal in a “big data” world (and in a country with 3,700 listed companies), requires that the aspect of (b), “separable” be adhered to for each different data item.
 Otherwise, analysis is impossible.

 But eight years, later, my vision has still not been realized, even though adding 11 additional XBRL tags would be a very simple, low-cost thing for the JPX/TSE to do.
 I have mentioned this problem to the TSE, parliamentarians, and the FSA…. even Prime Minister Kishida.
 But the issue is never addressed.